MohitBhimrajka/project-agora/deployment/README.md

 - Console URL for monitoring the service
 - Command to get the service URL for accessing the web interface

-## Which Deployment Option to Choose?

-### Use Agent Engine Deployment When:
-- You need a production-ready managed service
-- You want to integrate the agent into other applications via API
-- You prefer serverless, fully managed infrastructure
-- You don't need a web interface

-### Use Cloud Run Deployment When:
-- You want a web interface for interactive testing
-- You're in development or testing phases
-- You need to demonstrate the agent's capabilities
-- You want both UI and API access
-- You prefer more control over the deployment environment

 ## Environment Variables

 Both deployment options require the following environment variables to be set in your `.env` file: